-Our service is responsible for helping young people to remain in education until they are 18, which can be full time education, an apprenticeship, or a job (with accredited training).
+This is our ‘About Us’ page, which describes what we do.
+Our service is responsible for helping young people to remain in education until they are 18.
+This can be in full time education, an apprenticeship, or a job (with training).

 We have qualified staff who can help you to: